atomisthq/docs/docs/user-guide/interfaces/cli/developing-rugs.md

 Executing scenario RemoveCodeOfConduct should remove CODE_OF_CONDUCT...
   Testing assertion ParsedJavaScriptFunction(JavaScriptBlock( !result.fileExists("CODE_OF_CONDUCT.md") ))
 Executing scenario RemoveCodeOfConduct silently do nothing if no CODE_OF_CONDUCT present...
-Running test scenarios in atomist-rugs:common-editors:0.7.0 ← local completed
+Running test scenarios in atomist:rug-rugs:0.7.0 ← local completed

 Successfully executed 22 of 22 scenarios: Test SUCCESS
 ```

 The above command will download all the dependencies needed to run the
-editors defined in the common-editors repo.
+editors defined in the rug-rugs repo.
 Depending on the speed of
 your network connection, this may take some time.
 Each dependency
 only need be downloaded once, so subsequent executions of `rug` will
 be faster.